msi-cad-vw/.github/docu/12factors.md

 Any changes to the database are handled through code in the Backend Service.
 A manual interception by using, for example, the web interface, is not permitted.
 Likewise, access to any administrative features is restricted to certain people only.

+The service-account, used to manage the application, has only the rights, it needs.
+There are different service-accounts for the `production` and `staging`-environment.